Non-Parametric Approximations for Anisotropy Estimation in Two-dimensional Differentiable Gaussian Random Fields: Introduction

-In two spatial dimensions, the anisotropy parameters involve the orientation of the principal axes of anisotropy and the anisotropy ratio, i.e., the ratio of the principal correlation lengths.
-A problem of practical interest is the estimation of anisotropy parameters from a single available sample.
-The \textit{Covariance Hessian Identity (CHI)} method~\cite{dth02,dth08} is a non-parametric, non-iterative method for obtaining semi-analytic estimates\footnote{We use the hat over a mathematical symbol to denote \textit{random variables} that are sample-based estimates (statistics).} $(\hat{R},\hat{\theta})$ of SRF anisotropy parameters from two-dimensional data sets.
-Nevertheless, anisotropy estimates are statistics, i.e. random variables, the values of which fluctuate between different samples.
-The fluctuations in the two parameters, as we show below, are inter-dependent and non-Gaussian.
-If the joint distribution of the fluctuations is known, it is possible to evaluate whether deviations of anisotropy statistics between different data sets are statistically significant.

-Improved methods for estimating anisotropy are necessary in various research fields.
-The characterization and measurement of anisotropy in biological materials is important for diagnostic and medical reasons~\cite{Ranganathan11,Richard10}.
+Fast and accurate methods of anisotropy estimation are needed in various fields to better model spatially extended processes and the properties of heterogeneous materials~\citep{Guilleminot12}.
+The characterization and measurement of anisotropy in biological tissues, for example, is important for diagnostic and medical reasons~\citep{Ranganathan11,Richard10}.
 Significant changes in anisotropy over time may suggest a crucial change in the underlying physical processes.
 For example, an accidental release of radioactivity may significantly alter the anisotropy of radioactivity patterns over the monitored area.
-Reliable and computationally fast detection of systematic changes in spatial distributions is crucial, especially for automatic monitoring systems~\cite{INTAMAP}.
-Another practical question is whether an estimated anisotropy value actually means significant departure from isotropy; if not, simpler, isotropic autocovariance functions can be used for spatial modeling.
-Answering questions such as the above requires mathematical expressions for the confidence regions of anisotropy statistics.
-Herein we provide closed-form expressions for the confidence regions and the probability distribution of anisotropy statistics, which can be used as a prior in Bayesian inference~\cite{Schmidt03}.
+Reliable and computationally fast detection of systematic changes in spatial distributions is crucial, especially for automatic monitoring systems~\citep{INTAMAP}.
+Another practical question is what constitutes a significant departure from isotropy to necessitate the use of anisotropic autocovariance functions.
+Non-parametric methods attempt to provide answers to such questions without requiring knowledge of the autocovariance functions (henceforward, \emph{covariance function} for simplicity).
+Non-parametric isotropy tests are thoroughly reviewed in a recent publication~\citep{Weller15}.